-The testing strip may be damaged by extended exposure to light and air.
+The testing strip may damaged by extended exposure to light and air.
 Do not remove the strip until ready to perform the test to ensure the most reliable results.
-If the testing strip was removed from packaging more than 1 hour prior to testing, the results should not be interpreted.
+If the testing strip removed from packaging more than 1 hour prior to testing, the results should not interpret.

 Do not touch the strip membrane.
 Bacteria from hands and surfaces may contaminate the testing strip and invalidate results.

-Hold the THC test strip where the product name is printed.
+Hold the THC test strip where the product name printed.
 Carefully place the testing strip membrane into the cup, in a vertical position.
 Do not immerse the strip past the MAX line on the testing strip.

-Allow the strip to absorb as much of the sample as possible, immersing the membrane in the specimen for at least 10 to 15 seconds.
-You might notice color moving across the strip, but the results cannot be read before five minutes.
+Allow the strip to absorb as much of the sample as possible.
+Immersing the membrane in the specimen for at least 10 to 15 seconds.
+You might notice color moving across the strip, but the results cannot read before five minutes.
 Do not interpret results after 10 minutes.

 If the specimen contains more than the pre-determined cutoff levels, the result is positive.
-This is indicated by one colored band in the control region and no colored band in the test region.
+This indicated by one colored band in the control region and no colored band in the test region.
 Positive results should be sent to a toxicology laboratory for confirmation.

 If no colored band appears in the control indicator of the test strip, the result is invalid.
-The test must be performed again.
+The test must performed again.
 If the problem persists, you may contact your local distributor.